viamrobotics/docs/docs/installation/viam-micro-server-dev.md

 If you would like to instead retain the setup script, replace `/dev/null` in the above command with the location where you would like the script to be written, or remove the `-f /dev/null` entirely and the file will be written to `$HOME/export-esp.sh` by default.
 {{< /alert >}}

-## Development tasks
+## Creating a project or module

-There are three main types of development tasks relevant for `viam-micro-server`:
+With the dev setup for `viam-micro-server`, you can:

 - Creating a project that combines `viam-micro-server` with one or more modules to produce a new firmware instance with expanded functionality.
-- Creating modules that can integrate with `viam-micro-server` to deliver new opt-in functionality or device support.
+- Create modules that can integrate with `viam-micro-server` to deliver new opt-in functionality or device support.
-- Working on `viam-micro-server` itself, to add features and fix bugs, or to produce a build for a specific ESP-IDF version or platform for which Viam does not offer a pre-built solution.
+- Work on `viam-micro-server` itself, to add features and fix bugs, or to produce a build for a specific ESP-IDF version or platform for which Viam does not offer a pre-built solution.

 {{< tabs >}}
 {{% tab name="Create a New Project" %}}

-1. Create a new machine and obtain its credentials
+1. Create a new machine and obtain its credentials:

 - Navigate to [the Viam app](https://app.viam.com) and [add a new machine](/cloud/machines/#add-a-new-machine) in your desired location.
 - Click on the name of the machine to go to the machine's page, then select the **CONFIGURE** tab.